cgjuraj/jframe-digital-clock/README.md

 # jframe-digital-clock
-My first ever project.
-I experimented with JFrame and time/date variables.
-Running the app displays current local time.
+Running the app opens a window that displays current local time.